-The Rise of Emotional Marketing: What You Need to Know
+Emotional Marketing: What You Need to Know

 Why do we now “love” Facebook posts instead of simply “liking” them?
-Why do we shop when we’re sad?
-A recent report reveals there are 27 distinct categories of human emotion within a semantic space, while emotional marketing peaks an all-new high.
+Why do we shop when we’re full of negative emotions?
+Is it that we want to feel positive emotions?
+For instance, A recent report reveals there are 27 distinct categories of human emotion within a semantic space, while emotional marketing peaks at an all-new high.

-Whether in the form of premium web content, a newsletter, press release, blog or video, storytelling is imperative.
+Whether in the form of premium web content, a newsletter, press release, blog, or video, storytelling is imperative.

 Through effective storytelling, an audience is enabled to feel as if they’re part of the same journey.

 Perfectly written by Peter Noel Murray, “a brand is nothing more than a mental representation of a product in the consumer’s mind“.

 If a viewer can envision interacting with your products, they can envision living the same lifestyle that you advertise.
 How?
 Personality, which brings us to…

 Firstly, As Forbes explains, “authenticity is crucial to continued loyalty from fickle audiences“.
 What you are doing here is showing how you are.
 By doing this you will attain higher engagement rates, ROI for your marketing strategy.